 There are many POVs with questions surrounding them.
 I want to break them all down and discuss the biggest concerns in different posts.
-Today, I'll talk about 1st person POV.
-1st person 1st person is intimate between the reader and the main character (MC).
+Today, I'll talk about first person POV.
+FIRST person First person is intimate between the reader and the main character (MC).
 You get front row seats through the MC's eyes.
-It also … Continue reading POV talk: 1st person
+It also … Continue reading POV talk: first person

 I attended a Reedsy livestream that featured a literary agent.
 I got to see the agent go through query letters before my eyes!
 I decided to take what I learned and share it with y'all.
 Hope you enjoy!
 How to start your query If you are a debut author, he suggested going straight into talking … Continue reading Tips from a literary agent

 First lines given – #3

 Welcome to First Lines Given!
 If that sentence confuses you, here's a link to where I explain what this is.
 Today's first line is by Ann Harrison-Barnes!
 (Happy early birthday, Ann!)
 She said: Such a sweet one!
 I rarely see snow, so I don't write about it often.
 Anyways, here's the result: On a cold … Continue reading First lines given – #3

 I got the wonderful opportunity to interview Brian H. Peterson.
 Brian is a multitalented artist that writes books, takes photos, plays music, and more.
 I wrote a book review about his book earlier this month.
 Thank you, Brian, for this lovely opportunity.
 What inspired you to write this book?
 Was it an event or did an idea … Continue reading Author interview — Brian H. Peterson

 Can an artist be less than or equal to another?